yannickvdthoren/NotionMS-Nuxt3/README.md

 1. Fork the project
 2. In the terminal go to the folder and launch `npm i`
-3. Launch `npm dev` to start your project
+3. Launch `npm run dev` to start your project

 ### Setup the .env